Jack Plagge, Manager

 Florida Relay Service (TDD): (800) 955-8771

 An ambulatory surgery center (ASC) is a licensed facility not part of a hospital with the primary purpose of providing elective surgical care.
-The patient is admitted to and discharged from the facility within the same working day.
-Overnight stays are not permitted.
+The patient is admitted to and discharged from the facility within 24 hours.

 A license issued by the Agency for Health Care Administration is required in order to operate an ambulatory surgical facility.
 It is unlawful for a person to use or advertise to the public, in any way or by any medium whatsoever, any facility as an "ambulatory surgical facility" unless such facility has first secured a license under the provisions of Chapter 395, Part I, Florida Statutes and Chapter 408, Part II, Florida Statutes.
 This licensure does not apply to veterinary facilities or to commercial business establishments using the word "hospital" as a part of a trade name if no treatment of human beings is performed on the premises of such establishments.